Seventeen (South Korean band): Choreography

+Other ventures

 Endorsements

-On October 13, 2016, Seventeen were appointed models for the American perfume brand Clean.
+On October 13, 2016, Seventeen was announced as models for the American perfume brand Clean.
 On January 9, 2017, DD Chicken announced that they selected Seventeen as their new models for the year.

-In April 2017, Seventeen were chosen as new advertisement and marketing models for the uniform brand Elite, which announced that the group will start advertising and marketing activities as Elite models from the second half of the year.

-On September 29, sports brand Dynafit announced that it selected Seventeen as models to introduce products such as training and daily wear for before and after exercise.
-On December 1, Global Eco cosmetic brand The Saem announced that Seventeen as its new advertising models to promote products such as the Urban Eco skincare series.
+In April 2017, Seventeen were chosen as new advertisement models for the uniform brand Elite, announcing that the group would start advertising and marketing activities for the brand from the second half of the year.
+On September 29, sports brand Dynafit announced that it selected Seventeen as models.
+On December 1, Global Eco cosmetic brand The Saem announced Seventeen as its new advertising models to promote products such as the Urban Eco skincare series.

 On August 31, 2018, Seventeen were selected as new advertising models for the outdoor lifestyle brand Lafuma.
-On November 1, Seventeen were selected as advertising models for the chicken franchise NeNe Chicken alongside labelmates NU'EST W.

-On February 7, 2019, Seventeen were selected as advertising models for AO+ colored lenses, introducing special color lenses for each member.
-On September 23, Seventeen were chosen as Honorary Ambassadors for the Korea Brand & Content Expo 2019 in Dubai.
+On November 1, Seventeen were selected as advertising models for the chicken franchise Nene Chicken alongside labelmates NU'EST W. On February 7, 2019, Seventeen were selected as advertising models for AO+ colored lenses, introducing special color lenses for each member.
+On September 23, Seventeen were chosen as honorary ambassadors for the Korea Brand & Content Expo 2019 in Dubai.
 On December 5, the group were appointed ambassadors for the COEX Winter Festival.

-In 2020, Seventeen became the first Korean artists to work with designer Francesca Amfitheatrof.
-She launched her own brand, Thief and Heist, and chose Seventeen as her next partners.

-On September 6, 2021, it was announced that Seventeen would be partnering with Cigna to help individuals accomplish their goals via the personal wellness coach TUNE H platform that provides exercise, nutrition, sleep, and mental care management to the younger generation.
-On October 19, Lazada named Seventeen as their first regional Happiness Ambassadors, ahead of its annual flagship 11.11 shopping festival.
+On September 6, 2021, it was announced that Seventeen would be partnering with Cigna to help individuals accomplish their goals via the personal wellness coach Tune H platform.
+On October 19, Lazada named Seventeen as their first regional happiness ambassadors, ahead of its annual flagship 11.11 shopping festival.
 The group starred in Lazada's 11.11 film and performed at its virtual concert on November 10.

-In April 2022, Seventeen collaborated with Apple to help global fans experience their music in more creative ways.
-The group kicked off the tech company’s Today At Apple sessions and become the first K-pop artist to participate in the remix session program to commemorate the opening of a new Apple store in Myeong-dong, South Korea and the release of Seventeen's digital single "Dar+ling" on April 15.
+In April 2022, Seventeen collaborated with Apple helping global fans experience their music in more creative ways.
+The group became the first K-pop artist to participate in the company's remix session program to commemorate the opening of a new Apple store in Myeong-dong, South Korea and the release of Seventeen's digital single "Darl+ing" on April 15.

+In May 2024, Seventeen was announced as the global ambassador for Thai beverage brand Mogu Mogu, who appointed the group as the face of its "Sip Chew Feel" campaign.
+In May 2025, the group was selected to be the first-ever global ambassador for South Korean food brand Bibigo under its "Taste What's Beyond" campaign.

+Collaborations

+Starting in 2024, Seventeen released two personally designed homeware collections in collaboration with South Korean department store franchise Shinsegae; both collections were displayed in the store's Gangnam branch.
+In July 2025, Seventeen celebrated the group's tenth anniversary by partnering with Japanese collectible brand Bearbrick to release a limited edition collection featuring a total of 26 figures, with each of the group's 13 members designing two Bearbrick models.
+In October, Seventeen announced a collaboration with The Smurfs with plans to release a "reimagined" music video for "God of Music" and a character merchandise collection based on the group's members.